 Contact an Attorney

-You should reach out to a criminal offense lawyer if you are considering pursuing a lawsuit for sexual misconduct such as the sexual assault lawyer Phoenix AZ locals turn to.
+You should reach out to a criminal offense lawyer if you are considering pursuing a lawsuit for sexual misconduct such as the sexual assault lawyer that locals turn to.
 They can help further assist you in court, in your claim, and make sure that you receive a fair compensation in the settlement.